-October 13, 1947: Filming on Easter Parade saw its last day with Gene Kelly as Judy’s co-star.
+October 13, 1947: The last day of rehearsals on Easter Parade with Gene Kelly as Judy’s co-star.
 Judy rehearsed “Mr. Monotony” from noon to 4 p.m.
 Kelly must not have had any work at the studio that day as he managed to break his ankle, allegedly playing softball although he told the studio it was broken during rehearsals.
 Just two days later Fred Astaire came in as his replacement.

 October 13, 1949: Judy’s first recording session for Summer Stock.
 She pre-recorded both “If You Feel Like Singing, Sing” and “(Howdy Neighbor) Happy Harvest.”

 Listen to “If You Feel Like Singing, Sing” here:

 Listen to the pre-recording of “(Howdy Neighbor) Happy Harvest” here:

 Listen to the final version of “(Howdy Neighbor) Happy Harvest” with the chorus addition at the end here:

 October 13, 1953: The second day of filming on A Star Is Born.
 Judy was on the set at 10 a.m. to complete several short, silent shots for the sequence at her hotel late at night, trying to sleep while mulling over Norman Maine’s offer to have a screen test.
 Her travel up the stairs to Danny’s room was also shot (these were shot first, from 11 a.m. to the lunch break), as was Judy washing her hair, waiting for Maine to call her which was shot from after lunch until 3:20 p.m.
 Judy wound up having her hair rewashed and reset eight times!.